 The Agreement was terminated in 2019.
 Placer is required to carry out reclamation work on the area that it disturbed.
-This will be done in the summer of 2020.
+This will be done in the summer or fall of 2020.

-In June 2016, Goldcliff a company with a common director, acquired the lease to the Wilson claims from the Company in exchange for Goldcliff assuming the future lease commitments as well as outstanding lease payments and work commitments.
+In June 2016, Goldcliff Resource Corporation ("Goldcliff"), a company with a common director, acquired the lease to the Wilson claims from the Company in exchange for Goldcliff assuming the future lease commitments as well as outstanding lease payments and work commitments.